Rjv-RY/JavaToJS/README.md

+# JavaToJS

+## A minimal and raw Java to JS transpiler written in Java

-Every coder worth his salt must mess around with compilers...right?
+Every coder worth their salt must mess around with compilers, yes?